yuja/jj/docs/git-compatibility.md

   [how branches work in Jujutsu](bookmarks.md) and [how they interoperate with Git](#branches).
-* **Tags: Partial.** You can check out tagged commits by name (pointed to be either annotated or lightweight tags), but you cannot create new tags.
+* **Tags: Partial.** You can check out tagged commits by name (pointed to be either annotated or lightweight tags.)
+You can also create lightweight tags, but you cannot create annotated tags.
 * **.gitignore: Yes.** Patterns in `.gitignore` files are supported.
 So are ignores in `.git/info/exclude` or configured via Git's `core.excludesfile` config.
 Since working-copy files are snapshotted by every `jj` command, you